Polinicles/CronDocker/README.md

 ### Prerequisites

-Make sure you have [Docker](https://www.docker.com/) installed in yout system.
+Make sure you have [Docker](https://www.docker.com/) installed in your system.

 ### Initialize environment